 The Wall Lizards, Podarcis muralis, are a frequently seen and popular part of the Undercliff ecology.
-Research by the University of Oxford using the mitochondria of the animals has discovered that this long standing population originates from Italy.
-Debate persists as to whether this is the northernmost limit of their natural range or that they represent captive animals that have escaped or been introduced and then naturalised.
+Research by the University of Oxford using the mitochondria of the animals has discovered that this long-standing population originates from Italy.
+Debate persists as to whether this is the northernmost limit of their natural range or whether they represent captive animals that have escaped or been introduced and then naturalised.

-The VBG lizards are usually heard before they are seen, scuttling through the leaf litter in the Mediterranean Garden.
-On sunny days they bask in the sunshine or hunt insect prey on the south facing slopes, especially in the Arid Garden.
+The Ventnor Botanic Garden lizards are usually heard before they are seen, scuttling through the leaf litter in the Mediterranean Garden.
+On sunny days they bask in the sunshine or hunt insect prey on the south-facing slopes, especially in the Arid Garden.